KarimAziev/picar-x-racer/README.md

 - **Switch Enhancement Modes**: Use the keybindings `e` (Next Enhance Mode) and `E` (Previous Enhance Mode) to cycle through the available video enhancer modes.
 - **Real-time Application**: Enhancements are applied in real-time to the live video feed, providing immediate visual feedback.
-- **Customization**: Some enhancement modes may have adjustable parameters for finer control, which can be configured in the settings panel.

 #### Applications